 Pins are $10 (USD) each, with $4.50 (USD) shipping to anywhere in the United States.
 Want me to ship internationally?
 Great!
 Contact me through this contact form and let me know the address where you would like the pin shipped.
 I will get a quote on the postage charges and reply to your email with a total price.
 If you still wish to proceed, I will email you an invoice to pay through PayPal.
 Due to international shipping costs, it is highly recommended that a group go in together on a large purchase, where several pins can be shipped at the same time, rather than paying exuberant shipping prices for a single pin!
 (International shipping seems to generally cost +$14 USD, just to provide an example.)

-To purchase, click/tap the button below, choose the number of pins you want, and complete your purchase.
+To purchase, click/tap the link below, choose the color and number of pins you want, and complete your purchase.
 Be sure you provide a proper shipping address, or the pin will be shipped to whatever address your PayPal account is linked to!
 A PayPal account is NOT REQUIRED – you can pay with a Credit Card and provide your shipping address manually as well.

 Innumerable are the number of pins: lapel, tie, hat, or otherwise, that have been created by and for Freemasons.
 They have been small, large, funny, serious, simple and intricate.
 This is the story of the official pin for What is a Mason, produced by Edgar Alejandro of Masonic Revival.